 All expenditures for capital assets over the capitalization thresholds depicted in the table below, with a useful life no less than three years are maintained on a computer capital asset system.
 The system records all pertinent asset information such as Tag#, location, description, and cost and date purchased/acquired.
-Assets are categorized by infrastructure, land, land improvements, building, building improvements, machinery, equipment & vehicles.
+Assets are categorized by infrastructure, land, land improvements, building, building improvements, machinery, equipment & vehicles, leased assets and subscriptionbased information technology agreements.
 Due to accounting guidelines for Proprietary Funds, the assets of enterprise funds (a type of proprietary fund), such as Arrowhead Golf Club, and internal service funds (a type of proprietary fund), such as Information Systems and Telecommunications, are segregated from the general capital assets of the Park District.